manab-kb/Object-Recognition-and-Classification-System/README.md

 <p align="center">
 <img width="449" alt="Page_2" src="https://user-images.githubusercontent.com/77844663/111804277-f133c900-88f5-11eb-90ff-5057459d1afc.PNG" align="Center">
 </p>
+As seen in the image above, the result displayed by the CNN on the GUI consists of the *Image class name* and the *Accuracy percentage* associated with the image.

 ### Image Detection
 The user turns on their deivce's inbuilt camera via the GUI using the *Live Feed* button, which detects if an object is present in front of the camera by comparing it with a referrence image, provided previously to the backend of the code.